tsimakova/panel-validation/README.md

 ## Snakemake pipeline

 To run the snakemake pipeline, you need to put the BAM file, BED file with target regions and TSV file with coverage analysis results in a working directory and specify the path to this folder in the configuration file.
-You also need to enter the prefix of the BAM and TSV files, and the name of BED file (without extension), specify the path to sequtils.jar and other params.
+You also need to enter the prefix of the BAM and TSV files, and the name of BED file (with extension), specify the path to sequtils.jar and other params.

 ### Pipeline input:
 ```commandline